Train-In-Blocks-Ltd/Landing/content/5-ways-this-blog-will-benefit-you.md

 We've made it pain-free to access your email preferences as well to make any adjustments.

 ## 4. A chance to connect
-You're not alone in your journey
+You're not alone in your journey.
+Find other similar minded individuals to collaborate and share ideas with.
+You never know what type of professional network you'll be able to build.

+To achieve this, we'll release posts to celebrate achievements by trainers and cpaches

 ## 5. It's free
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUzMTE3NzMyLDE2OTIzMTI5NDYsLTU4Mz
-gyNzAyMV19
+eyJoaXN0b3J5IjpbMTQyMTg4NDY0MiwxNjkyMzEyOTQ2LC01OD
+M4MjcwMjFdfQ==
 -->